 Temporal Resolution of Uncertainty, the Investment Policy of Levered Firms and Corporate Debt Yields

-This paper attempts to link the agency literature (concerned with the fact that tensions between bondholders and shareholders may trigger suboptimal investment decisions) with the one dealing with temporal resolution of uncertainty (TRU).
-We consider here how the speed of resolution of the uncertainty characterizing the firm's operations affects the risk-shifting behavior of a shareholder-aligned manager.
-It is assumed that investors are risk neutral and that the return on the risky technology is normally distributed.
-It is shown that the speed of TRU affects monotonically the extent of risk shifting as well as bond yields, even after optimal contracts mitigating deviations from the first-best investment policy have been written.
-In particular, the optimal investment-restricting covenant is endogenously characterized.
-Empirical implications are derived and discussed.
+This paper attempts to link the agency literature (concerned with whether debt will trigger underinvestment incentives or risk-shifting behavior) with the one dealing with temporal resolution of uncertainty.
+To the best of our knowledge, apart from one article by John and Ronen (1990), there is no research article linking the two literatures.
+We are concerned here with how the product/input market influences deviations from the optimal investment policy, in particular to what extent the speed of resolution of uncertainty of the industry in which a given firm operates affects the risk-shifting behavior of a shareholder-aligned manager.
+We assume that investors are risk neutral and that the return on the risky technology is normally distributed.
+It is then shown that the pattern of temporal resolution of uncertainty monotonically affects risk shifting as well as bond yields, even after contracts mitigating deviations from optimal investment policy have been written; empirical implications are derived and discussed.

 Suggested Citation: Suggested Citation